HyperTag/documentation/src/content/enterprise/manage.md

 #### Step 4: Verify Source Configuration

 You can also make a GET request to Canary to read the existing Source Configuration by the Source's Write Key.
-Simply make a GET request to `localhost:8080/cache/get/WRITEKEY` and Canary will respond with a JSON playload it has for that configuration.
+Simply make a GET request to `localhost:8080/cache/get/WRITEKEY` and Canary will respond with a JSON payload it has for that configuration.

 Here is a cURL example of that request: